J Derenzo Co. performed site work for the True Runner retail site.

 J. Derenzo company is performing deep hole excavation, bracing and slurry wall installation to prepare Parcels B&C for construction of the Innovation District’s newest high rise mixed-use retail/ residential building.
 The team will excavate to 40-foot depths.
 Two levels of temporary bracing and over 250 temporary tie backs will be installed to facilitate and support the deep hole excavation.
 A slurry wall will be installed with an exposed face of over 76,000 square feet.
 The slurry wall will act as earth support for underground garage construction and serve as permanent foundation walls for the garage.
 J. Derenzo Co.’s team worked with construction manager J. Moriarty & Assoc. to propose a slurry wall at this location; use of a slurry wall alleviates the need for foundation walls to be cast by a concrete subcontractor, saving significant time in the schedule.
 The use of tie-backs – in lieu of a completely internally-braced system – will allow J. Derenzo Co. to expedite bulk excavation of the garage, which will amount to more than 275,000 tons of material.
 J. Derenzo Co. subcontractor Hayward Baker will complete over 1,900 square feet of temporary earth support at the beginning of the project to facilitate the installation of the slurry wall along Sleeper Street.
 The slurry wall and bracing represent significant cost advantages over other conventional sheeted earth support systems.
 In addition to the excavation, J. Derenzo Co. will install all new infrastructure such as sewer, drain, water, curbing, and paving.

-J. Derenzo Co. and its subsidiary firms JDC Demolition, Inc. and Boston Environmental are managing the site work; excavation; utility installation; demolition; abatement; and environmental monitoring portions of work at Boston Landing.
+J. Derenzo Co., JDC Demolition, Inc. and Boston Environmental are managing the site work; excavation; utility installation; demolition; abatement; and environmental monitoring portions of work at Boston Landing.
 Boston Landing in Brighton is one of Boston’s most highly anticipated new developments.
 This multi-phased project, constructed by J. Moriarty & Associates and Gilbane, will house 650,000 square feet of office space, including a state-of-the-art headquarters for New Balance, along with a sports center, hotel, retail, restaurant space and the new practice facility for the Boston Bruins.
 J. Derenzo Co.’s steady progress with site work and excavation has kept the aggressively scheduled project on course.
 The team bulk excavated down 20 feet, managed the sheet-driving operation for the below-grade parking garage, removed underground fuel tanks, installed several interior plumbing pits, and prepared the excavation to receive the slab on grade for the garage.
 In all, the team removed more than 85,000 tons of excavated soil from the nine-acre site in only three months.
 Next up, J. Derenzo Co. is performing all the sewer, water, and drain infrastructure in preparation for the full depth reconstruction of the surrounding public streets.
 J. Derenzo Company will be reconstructing a 1,300 linear-foot stretch of Guest Street in Brighton for acceptance by the City of Boston, including all new pavement, curbing, and street lighting infrastructure.
 Meanwhile, JDC Demolition cleared the way for this project by removing a 350,000 SF manufacturing/warehouse facility back in January 2013, which abutted CSX track, and removed a 50,000 SF office building in March 2013.
 JDC Demolition is currently performing the structural demolition of a former tour bus garage located at 77 Guest Street, and just completed the selective demolition of the existing New Balance Parking Garage by removing portions of the corner stairwells to make way for renovations and upgrades.
 JDC Demolition will also be demolishing the existing B.L.
 Makepeace building on Guest Street which will complete the clearing of the footprint of the new sports complex.
 Boston Environmental Corp. performed initial environmental surveys on site prior to the start of work; throughout construction the crew is monitoring air quality and coordinating the disposal of contaminated soils.
 J. Derenzo Co. expects to be on site through the completion of construction in 2016.
 Enjoy NESN’s coverage of the groundbreaking for the Boston Bruins here: http://nesn.com/2014/12/bruins-break-ground-on-new-practice-facility-warrior-ice-arena/

 Teams from J. Derenzo Co., JDC Demolition, NewRoads Environmental and Boston Environmental are all underway on the high profile Barry’s Corner project on Western Avenue in Allston.
 Our teams are working for long-time partner Samuels & Associates, which is developing the parcel for Harvard University.
 Suffolk Construction is the general contractor.
 JDC Demolition’s work is essentially complete, having removed the existing one-story building – a mix of steel and CMU – and sorted and off-loaded the debris.
 Boston Environmental has managed asbestos monitoring throughout the project.
 J Derenzo’s sitework crew is next up, where they will remove existing transite piping, excavate 17’ down, oversee the sheet driving operation, bring in all new utilities and complete new road work.